 Updated November 2019

-Five GCSEs at grade C including English, Maths and Science or the Level 2 BTEC First Diploma in Applied Science (with a Merit profile).
+Five GCSEs at grade C including English and maths, with science (desireable) or the Level 2 BTEC First Diploma in Applied Science (with a Merit profile).

 Assessment is entirely through coursework, based on practical work and academic research.
 Students spend 13.5 hours per week in class, with additional time for tutorials.